juhawk42/juhawk42.github.io/pages/about.md

 **Julian** ['dʒuljən]，便是源于凯撒大帝（[Julius Caesar](https://en.wikipedia.org/wiki/Julius_Caesar)）。

-> To see the world, things dangerous to come to.
+> To see the world, things dangerous to come to,
-> To see behind walls, to draw closer.
+> to see behind walls, to draw closer,
-> To find each other, and to feel.
+> to find each other, and to feel.
 > That is the purpose of LIFE.
 -- *The Secret Life of Walter Mitty*